JayTeeSF/google_search/README.md

 ```

 #### Review the results:
-At this point you'll also have a file on your filesystem with a log of the results:
+At this point you'll also have a file on your filesystem with a log of the results, e.g.:
 ```
 ↪ more your-search-terms_web.html
 #1 page: 1) Understanding the <b>Search terms</b> report - AdWords Help